swift-nav/libsbp/javascript/README.md

 From the parent directory, run `make javascript` to regenerate bindings.

+This library supports and is tested with NodeJS v0.10.x, v0.12.x, v4.x, and v5.x.

 # Using the JavaScript libsbp bindings
 You can include the `javascript/sbp` directory.
 Two objects are exported - `dispatch` and `decode` (see `msg.js`). `dispatch` is used to connect to a stream of binary data and `decode` can be used